-8.3.16 Tape path zone (figure 35)
+8.3.16 Tape path zone (figures 35 to 37)

 When the cassette is inserted into the drive, the tape is pulled outside of the case by tape guides.
 The tape path zone of the case is the zone in which the tape shall be able to move freely.